lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

 cause a host of issues on the control hardware in real-time, such as long load times, inefficient execution, and low cache efficiency.

-Even more worryingly, when picking `max_iter`, we face an impossible tradeoff: if `max_iter` is small, then the probability of failure will remain non-negligible.
+Even more worryingly, when picking the maximum number of iterations, we face an impossible tradeoff: if the number of iterations is small, then the probability of failure will remain non-negligible.
 As we scale this value up, however, we are introducing more and more gates into the program to cover the odd case of multiple successive repeated failures.
 We do not intend to execute these gates on most computation runs.
 They come at a significant cost to the runtime.
 For each gate listed in the circuit, the condition for the gate's execution must be checked, whether or not the gate ends up being executed.
 Furthermore, hardware schedulers might be forced to be pessimistic and schedule a time window for all conditional operations ahead of time.
 This will significantly delay any operation to be performed after the loop.

 We, therefore, argue that the quantum circuit model is ill-suited as the representation for quantum programs that combine classical and quantum data.